BurntSushi/nakala/doc/SCRATCH.md

 multiple writers and readers using the index at the same time.
 Permitting multiple writers is quite important, since the vast majority of the work of indexing new documents can be performed in parallel by simply creating distinct segments.
+(Permitting multiple writers is just as much about figuring out concurrency as it is setting policy.
+For example, Nakala doesn't require that every document have a unique user ID.
+This is critical for permitting multiple writers that don't block each other.)

 The primary way in which we approach this problem is through a transaction log.
 The transaction log is the single point of truth about which segments are live at any particular point in time.
-Each entry includes a timestamp from the system and each entry has a unique transaction ID.
-There can only ever be one reader or writer accessing the transaction log at any point in time.
+Each entry includes a timestamp from the system and each entry has a unique transaction ID that is monotonically increasing.
+(N.B.
+The timestamp is only recorded for debugging/info purposes.
+As of now, Nakala never relies on timestamps for any sort of correctness.)
+Either many readers can be reading the log at the same time, or only one writer can.
 To minimize contention, we ensure that all such actions are quick, and in particular, do not require that every search first consult the transaction log.
+(It may sound like we are giving up on our ideal of multiple concurrent writers, but as we'll see, the lock time required here is very small and mostly just amounts to some small book-keeping.
+Most of the writer's work is done without a lock held on the transaction log and thus does not block other writers in other threads _or_ other processes.)

+The types of log entries are as follows:

 * AddSegment(segmentID) - This indicates that a segment with the given ID has been added to the index.
 The segment ID can be used to derive the location of the segment in storage.
-Adding a new segment to the log fails if there already exists a live segment with the given ID.
+Adding a new segment to the log fails if there already exists a live segment with the given ID (or an inactive segment that hasn't been removed from the transaction log yet).
 * StartMerge(segmentID...) - This indicates that one or more segments have begun the process of being merged.
 The purpose of this log is to instruct other processes that some set of segments are involved in a merge.
 This helps reduce repetitive work.
 Adding a StartMerge log fails if it contains a segment ID that is involved in an active merge.
+Because of that failure condition, `StartMerge` also serves as _permission_ to start a merge involving a segment while being sure that it isn't just doing wasted work by racing with some other process.
 * CancelMerge(segmentID...) - This indicates that a prior StartMerge has been stopped without finishing.
 The segment IDs in StartMerge remain active and are now eligible for merging again.
+This can be explicitly committed by an in-progress merge that has been cancelled for some reason.
+(Whether by the caller or a signal handler trying to clean up resources used by the process.)
 * EndMerge(newSegmentID, oldSegmentID...) - This indicates that a merge has finished and a new segment has been added to the index.
 The old segment ID list must correspond to a previously recorded StartMerge log, and now point to segments that are no longer in the index.
 Adding an EndMerge log fails if there is no corresponding StartMerge log, or if the new segment ID already exists, or if any of the old segment IDs are no longer active or if a CancelMerge operation took place.
+In general, none of these failure conditions should ever occur (except perhaps CancelMerge in exceptional circumstances), so they are mostly just sanity checks.
 * DeleteDocuments(segmentDocID...) - This indicates that one or more documents have been deleted from the index by recording a document's internal unique ID.
 (Which corresponds to the pair of segment ID and doc ID.)
-Searches must remove documents recorded in this log entry.
+Searches must remove documents that are recorded in this log entry from their results before returning to that caller.

 From this log, it should be clear how to compute the active set of segments at any particular time.
 Since adding a new entry to this log should generally